poissonconsulting/extras/README.md

 `extras` provides basic functions for Bayesian analyses including implementations of simple S3 generics from the universals package;
-functions to summarise MCMC samples; and R translations of a handful of common functions from modeling languages such as BUGS/JAGS and C++.
+functions to summarise MCMC samples; and R translations of a handful of common functions from modeling languages such as BUGS/JAGS and C++ (STAN and TMB).

 ## Installation